WINDOW WELL REPAIR

 Remember, a good window well should hold back soil by creating a rigid barrier.

-There are multiple causes for water pooling in a window well, but the most common issues are improper drainage and clogs.
-Pooling water may seem harmless, however, the longer water sits in the window well, the greater the opportunity for water to seep through the foundation wall or window frame.
+There are multiple causes for pooling water in a window well, but the most common issues are improper drainage and clogs.
+Pooling water may seem harmless, however, the longer water sits in the window well the greater the opportunity for water to seep through the foundation wall or window frame.